Syvven/CSCI4511W-Chess-Project/README.md

 Planned features include:

 - Optional time limits
-- A fully functional third AI iteration
-- Not being able to castle through, or out of, check
 - Stalemates in certain circumstances
 - Optional move limit
-- En Passant

 ## How To Run The Game